 "Sounds more like a quarry than a mine to me."
 Sam said when they told the others what they had found.
 "But this would definitely explain the reason that the Ancients installed the Stargate here.
 They would need it to transport whatever they were mining to wherever they were using it."
 Daniel stated.

 "I wonder exactly what they were mining?'
 Daniel wore a puzzled look.
-"And I wonder why they put the Stargate so far away from the Mining Site?
-Also, where did the miners live?
+"And I also wonder why they put the Stargate so far away from the Mining Site and where did the miners live?
 There are no other signs of any civilization anywhere around the quarry."
 Daniel continued looking around for anything he missed.